 Neuromuscular junction disorders Overview of Neuromuscular Junction Disorders Nerves connect with muscles at the neuromuscular junction.
 There, the ends of nerve fibers connect to special sites on the muscle’s membrane called motor end plates.
 These plates contain receptors... read more are distinct from peripheral nerve disorders, although they may have similar consequences such as muscle weakness.
 The neuromuscular junction is where the ends of peripheral nerve fibers connect to special sites on a muscle’s membrane.
 The nerve fibers release a chemical messenger (neurotransmitter) that sends a nerve impulse across the neuromuscular junction and signals a muscle to contract.
 Neuromuscular junction disorders include

-Dysfunction caused by certain insecticides Insecticide Poisoning Many insecticides can cause poisoning after being swallowed, inhaled, or absorbed through the skin.
-Symptoms may include eye tearing, coughing, heart problems, and breathing difficulties.
-The... read more (organophosphate pesticides) or chemical warfare agents Nerve Chemical-Warfare Agents There are many types of chemical-warfare agents that affect different parts of the body.
+Dysfunction caused by certain insecticides Insecticide Poisoning Insecticides are chemicals used to kill insects.
+Some insecticides are also dangerous to humans.
+Many insecticides can cause poisoning after being swallowed, inhaled, or absorbed through the... read more (organophosphate pesticides) or chemical warfare agents Nerve Chemical-Warfare Agents There are many types of chemical-warfare agents that affect different parts of the body.
 Nerve agents (sometimes incorrectly called "nerve gas") affect how nerves transmit signals to muscles... read more (such as sarin gas and Novichok) or by use of certain drugs (such as curare)